7 Best Wireless Gaming Keyboards in 2025: The Ultimate Guide

 5. Key Rollover and Anti-Ghosting

-- N-key rollover support
+- N-key rollover (NKRO) for maximum key presses

-- Minimum 6-key rollover for casual gaming
+- At least 6-key rollover for casual gaming

 6. Connectivity Options